 The 6-year-old son of Exaggerator has not placed in his most recent two starts, but those performances were quite different from his first four starts of the year that resulted in two wins and two thirds in graded stakes company.
 He won the Hollywood Gold Cup Stakes (G2) at Santa Anita Park, going 1 1/4 miles, and the Challenger Stakes (G3) at Tampa Bay Downs, going 1 1/16 miles.
 He was also third in the Pegasus World Cup Invitational Stakes (G1) and the Oaklawn Handicap (G2).

 Skippylongstocking is returning in the 1 1/16-mile Harlan's Holiday off a nearly four-month layoff.
 He returned to the work tab Nov.
-7 at Palm Meadows Training Center for trainer Saffie Joseph Jr. and has been working steadily since then, producing a 5-furlong bullet in :59.75 Dec.
+7 at Palm Meadows Training Center for Joseph and has been working steadily since then, producing a 5-furlong bullet in :59.75 Dec.
 5, followed by a sharp 4 furlongs in :47.70 Dec.
 12.

-Owner Daniel Alonso has been on quite a ride with Skippylongstocking, whom he bought for $37,000 out of the Ocala Breeders' Sales Spring 2-Year-Olds in Training Sale from Top Line Sales.
-The horse has since won 11 of 34 career starts and banked $3,684,110 so far.
+Owner Daniel Alonso has been on quite a ride with Skippylongstocking, whom he bought for $37,000 out of the 2021 Ocala Breeders' Sales Spring 2-Year-Olds in Training Sale from Top Line Sales.
+The horse has won 11 of 34 career starts and banked $3,684,110 so far.
 He has three wins already at Gulfstream and four wins at the Harlan's Holiday distance.

 Skippylongstocking will break from post 2 with jockey Tyler Gaffalione aboard.
 Gaffalione held the reins for the Challenger Stakes win and the third-place finish in the Pegasus World Cup.